dart-lang/language/working/static metaprogramming/feature_specification.md

 the ability to do the same for any arbitrary identifier, and then the ability to emit references to these inside of [Code][Code] objects.

+## Limitations

+- Macros cannot be applied from within the same library cycle as they are defined.
+- Macros cannot write arbitrary files to disk, and read them in later.
+They can only generate code into the library where they are applied.

 [Code]: https://jakemac53.github.io/macro_prototype/doc/api/definition/Code-class.html
 [ClassDeclaration]: https://jakemac53.github.io/macro_prototype/doc/api/definition/ClassDeclaration-class.html
 [ClassDeclarationBuilder]: https://jakemac53.github.io/macro_prototype/doc/api/definition/ClassDeclarationBuilder-class.html